-COST: There will be a one-time fee to cover the cost of the plaque of $100.
+COST: There will be a one-time fee to cover the cost of the plaque.

 - Original structure must have been built for residential use.
 (No combined uses with commercial or other types of uses).
 Multi-family structures are eligible.